Syrine28/overlap_reg/README.md

-Since May I’ve been focusing on the modelling of different textures by firstly getting the necessary data which consisted of scanning cubes with the help of Gelsight and approximate manual sweeping.
-The second part of the work was to align the different scans I had collected by minimizing a loss function based on the normal map logic.

 Scanning:

 I was presented with these cubes with different textures that we wanted to modelize numerically.
 More specifically, we wanted to scan one side of each cube in order to identify the various features that they presented.

 After opening the camera and the gelsight application, I had to calibrate after cleaning the material and the glass in order to get the most accurate results possible.